 After bringing your pet to our experienced doctors, a blood sample will be drawn.
 A portion of this blood is used to determine if mature heartworms exist in your pet, while another blood sample is examined for immature heartworms.
 These tests normally take less than twenty minutes and can safely and accurately be completed during your appointment with your pet.

 What if my pet is heartworm positive?

-Fortunately if your pet is a dog, there are treatment options which are available.
+Fortunately, if your pet is a dog, there are treatment options that are available.
 These treatments can be stressful for your dog as they occur over several weeks activity must be limited.
-Owners of heartworm positive felines do not have a definitive treatment, so they must be cared for as symptoms arise.
+Owners of heartworm-positive felines do not have a definitive treatment, so they must be cared for as symptoms arise.